Infinidrix/worksheet-answers/README.md

 40. Write a Fraction class to represent rational numbers like 1/2 and -3/8.
-Fractional numbers should be stored in reduced form like 6/12 → ½ [298:332] dependent on third party modules.
+Fractional numbers should be stored in reduced form like 6/12 → ½ [298:332]
+Dependent on third party modules.
 Hence, knowledge about basic image processing and game modules is required.
 Hint: import OpenCV module
 	1. Write a python program that displays the mirror of the given object by using only list manipulation techniques. [image.py 13:22]
 	2. Write a python program that constructs Chess board with black and white background.
 [334:347]
 	3. Write a python program that detects a moving object in a finite video frame.